 The main element in this game is the simplification of pieces.

 Our second selection is a classic of a much modern era, Boris Spassky against Anatoly Karpov, a famous game in which Karpov slowly outplayed his opponent with some classy maneuvering.
 In this game, we can learn about how to put pressure on the d4 pawn and what pieces to trade.
 The game is considered a positional masterpiece.
 See the details here:

 Our third and final selected game also has Karpov as a protagonist, but now on the white side.
-With the black pieces is the famous Danish Champion Bent Larsen, one of the greatest players of all times.
+With the black pieces is the famous Danish Champion Bent Larsen, one of the greatest players of all time.
 Larsen played some good chess in his prime.
-In this game we can learn more about the struggle for the d5 square and the strong counterplay black can create from a more restricted position.
-In this type of positions, it is easy for white to overextend, which black can take advantage of.
+In this game, we can learn more about the struggle for the d5 square.
+Also, about the strong counterplay black can create from a more restricted position.
+In these types of positions, it is easy for white to overextend, which black can take advantage of.
 See all the details below:

 We hope you enjoyed this article and learn more about an important structure such as the Caro Kann structure.